Student Rights & Responsibilities

 - If you believe your civil rights have been violated, you may file a report online through our secure system.

 - Need support?
-Visit the Wellness Center for mental health services or the Peralta Community College District (PCCD) Student Health Clinic for medical care.
+Visit the Wellness Center for mental health services.

 Contact Information